SAP-samples/cloud-sdk-ios-specs/README.md

 For additional details on using cocoapods, see [the guides](https://guides.cocoapods.org/using/pod-install-vs-update.html).

+## Installing Codesigning Script for Catalyst

+Version 5.0.x of the SDK introduces the **.xcframework** artifact type, replacing .framework.
+There is no effect in switching from framework to xcframework on iOS platform, but Mac Catalyst introduces a new **Hardened Runtime** feature, which requires binaries to be commonly signed.
+A python script is available in the SAP Cloud Platform SDK for iOS to facilitate this signing.
+The simplest configuration is to `mkdir scripts` in the root of your project directory, and export the script there.

+To install it to an application configured with Cocoapods, add a **Run Script** Build Phase to your target, *after* the **[CP] Prepare Artifacts** phase.

+For more info, see [blog](https://blogs.sap.com/2020/03/20/introducing-mac-catalyst-support-for-sap-cloud-platform-sdk-for-ios/).

 # Limitations

 **This service is not available for Trial versions of the SDK.**